 A range of materials for healthcare professionals have also been produced and can be found on the NHS Education Scotland (NES) website.

-Guidance for 2019 to 2020 is available from Public Health England (PHE) on the use of antiviral agents for the treatment and prophylaxis of seasonal influenza.
+Guidance for 2019 to 2020 is available from UK Health Security Agency on the use of antiviral agents for the treatment and prophylaxis of seasonal influenza.

-This guidance has been approved for use in Scotland by the Scottish Health Protection Network Guidance Group (SHPN-GG).
-The guidance should be used in conjunction with the SHPN addendum.
+This guidance has been approved for use in Scotland by Public Health Scotland.
+The guidance should be used in conjunction with the PHS external guidance addendum.

 Point of Care Tests (POCT)